Konamiman/RookieDrive-FDD-ROM/README.md

 ## Compiling

-To compile this ROM you can use [Sjasm](https://github.com/Konamiman/sjasm).
-Adjust the configuration flags as desired in [the config.asm file](/msx/config.asm) and run:

-    sjasm rookiefdd.asm rookiefdd.rom

-Then flash `rookiefdd.rom` in your Rookie Drive and you're all set.
+To compile this ROM you need [Nestor80](https://github.com/Konamiman/Nestor80).
+Assemble the `rookiefdd.asm` file following the instructions in the header of [the file itself](/msx/rookiefdd.asm), then burn the generated `rookiefdd.rom` file in your Rookie Drive and you're all set.

 Alternatively, under Linux and WSL you can use the `build.sh` script to generate all the possible variants (with/without inverted CTRL key, disabling other kernels by default, and using the alternative Z80 ports) inside a `bin` directory.